now streaming

 This article is updated frequently as titles leave and enter Max. *New additions are indicated with an asterisk.

 HBO Max is now Max.
 Once upon a time, the streaming service was where you could stream blockbusters like Dune and The Matrix Resurrections on the same day they landed in theaters, but that era long gone.
 These days, Warner Bros.
-Discovery’s Max is best understood as the streaming service with a rich, dense catalog of classic films, pulling from generations of the Warner Bros. catalog, as well as hosting Criterion, TCM, and Studio Ghibli (at least for as long as the newly merged Warner Bros.
+Discovery’s Max is best understood as the streaming service with a dense catalog of classic films, pulling from generations of the Warner Bros. catalog, as well as hosting Criterion, TCM, and Studio Ghibli (at least for as long as the merged Warner Bros.
 Discovery holds onto its licensing deals).
-You can watch villains such as No Country for Old Men’s Anton Chigurgh one minute and hopscotch to Gene Wilder’s madcap performance in Young Frankenstein the next.

-But you’re not here to celebrate the size of Max’s (growing) library.
+But you’re not here to celebrate the size of Max’s library.
 You want help navigating it.
 The streaming giant’s deep, wide bench makes it perhaps the hardest service to pare down to 30 great films, but somehow we found a way.
-Our aim is to pull from a cross-section of what the service offers, including recent additions (this month look for Harry Potter and Inception), enduring classics (Dog Day Afternoon and The Silence of the Lambs), award winners (Spotlight), under-the-radar gems (Strange Days and Burn After Reading), general Vulture favorites (Clèo from 5 to 7), and even films that offer an undercooked story but can’t-miss performances from its stars (First Reformed).
+Our aim is to pull from a cross-section of what the service offers, including recent additions (this month look for Under the Skin and The Souvenir), enduring classics (2001: A Space Odyssey and The Silence of the Lambs), award winners (Spirited Away), under-the-radar gems (Shoplifters), general Vulture favorites (Mad Max: Fury Road), and even films that offer an offbeat story but can’t-miss performances from its stars (Gloria Bell).

 Don’t have Max yet?